 It’s all known that Cherry MX switches have occupied the most shares of the market.
-It has become a benchmark in switch industry.
+It has become a benchmark in the switch industry.
+Nowadays, some Chinese mechanical switches also gain popularity, such as Kailh and Outemu.
 Cherry MX switches are well-known for its excellent quality, and its price is much higher than other MX switches.
 The mechanical keyboards with Cherry MX switches are more expensive than other mechanical keyboards.
 Velocifire mechanical keyboard is devoting to let more people use premium mechanical keyboards and provides the best mechanical keyboards for typers at a super affordable price.
 Velocifire mechanical keyboards are all adopted with Brown Switch.
 No matter Outemu Brown Switch applied in old editions or CONTENT Brown Switch for the new edition, they all are outstanding for the good performance and affordable price.

 Why is Brown Switch the best typing mechanical switch?

 I believe that you have a rough concept of mechanical switches.
-In the following part, I will offer you a detailed introduction to each switch.
-There are four main switch types in the market: Black switch, Red switch, Brown switch, and Blue switch.
-The table shows the detailed specificity of each switch.
+In the following section, I will give you a detailed introduction to each switch.
+There are four main switch types in the market: Black Switch, Red Switch, Brown Switch, and Blue Switch.
+The table shows the detailed specificities of each switch.